anycore/anycore-riscv-tests/README.md

 in the folder.
 Don't forget to also add the microbenchmark name in benchmarks/Makefile so that it can be built.

-Build the microbenchmarks by running
+Build the microbenchmarks by running:

     % make micro-build

 Then add the testcase to "all_spike_tests" in bmarks.mk.
 Follow the examples